davidb990/rp2040_xoc/README.md

 Chip Selection
 -
 If you have a range of RP2040s to use, run clock_stat on each, taking note of the ring oscillator (ROSC) frequency.
 The higher the ROSC frequency, the faster the chip.
+ROSC scores of 5.7+ MHz at room temperature have the best chance of reaching 1 GHz.

 Core Voltage
 -